davidar/deepbot/README.md

 To use the echo backend:
 ```
-python run.py --echo
+python main.py --echo
 ```

 ## Streaming Mode

 The bot shows responses as they're being generated, similar to how ChatGPT shows responses in real-time.
 This provides a more interactive experience for users.
+The streaming implementation:

+- Accumulates complete lines before sending them
+- Handles partial lines gracefully
+- Provides smooth, natural-looking responses
+- Maintains proper formatting and line breaks

 ## Configuration

-You can customize the bot's behavior by modifying the following environment variables in the `.env` file:
+The bot's behavior can be customized by modifying the following variables in `config.py`:

-- `DISCORD_TOKEN`: Your Discord bot token
-- `API_URL`: URL of the Oobabooga API (default: http://127.0.0.1:5000)
+- `API_URL`: URL of the LLM API (default: http://127.0.0.1:1234/v1)
-- `API_KEY`: API key for authentication (if enabled)
-- `BOT_PREFIX`: Command prefix for the bot (default: !)
+- `MODEL_NAME`: Name of the model to use (default: mistral-small-24b-instruct-2501)
 - `MAX_HISTORY`: Maximum number of messages to keep in history (default: 10)
 - `HISTORY_FETCH_LIMIT`: Maximum number of messages to fetch from channel history on startup (default: 50)
-- `CHARACTER`: Character to use for responses (default: none)
-- `MODE`: API mode to use (default: chat)
 - `TEMPERATURE`: Sampling temperature (default: 0.7)
-- `MAX_TOKENS`: Maximum tokens to generate (default: 200)
+- `MAX_TOKENS`: Maximum tokens to generate (default: -1 for unlimited)
 - `TOP_P`: Top-p sampling parameter (default: 0.9)

-Note: The bot tracks all messages in the channel, not just those directed at it.
-This provides better context for responses, but you may want to adjust `MAX_HISTORY` based on how busy your channels are.
+- `PRESENCE_PENALTY`: Presence penalty for generation (default: 0.0)
+- `FREQUENCY_PENALTY`: Frequency penalty for generation (default: 0.0)
+- `SEED`: Random seed for generation (default: -1 for random)

 ## Creating a Discord Bot